What Salsa Dancing is all About?

 - Season Bristol – This famous dancer who resided in Los Angeles is famous for his renowned role as a follower.
 The follower position was reserved for the women at that time.
 Bristol learned how to dance through first becoming a follower before he learned how to lead.
 Bristol then learned and danced for Eddie Torres before Torres offered him a job in his company.

 - Frankie Martinez – This famous dancer started out by joining The Dance Club dance school.
 This school was a New York Ballroom studio.
-Martinez preferred the nightclub salsa dances to that of his school.
+Martinez preferred the nightclub salsa to that of his school.
 He perfected it, went on a European tour, and followed by becoming a dancer in the center stage of Manhattan.
-He is credited for forming an Afro-Latin Funk dance.
-In 2000, Martinez started a dance school called ABAKUA Afro-Latin Dance Company.
+He is credited for forming an Afro-Latin Funk.
+In 2000, Martinez started a school called ABAKUA Afro-Latin Dance Company.

-Salsa music borrows more from the Cuban Son, while the instruments and the singers seem to have a closer connection to the traditional African songs and culture.
-Salsa instruments include the conga, flute, tambora, bass, guitar, saxophone, trumpet, bato, cowbell, bongo, maracas, and even the violin, among others.
-All these instruments combine to form the salsa music.
-Salsa music takes various forms such as:
+This style of music borrows more from the Cuban Son, while the instruments and the singers seem to have a closer connection to the traditional African songs and culture.
+Main instruments include the conga, flute, tambora, bass, guitar, saxophone, trumpet, bato, cowbell, bongo, maracas, and even the violin, among others.
+All of them combine to form this uplifting unforgettable beat that makes you want to start moving your body right away.
+It takes various forms and it most cases they can be categorized as:

 - Romantic Salsa / Salsa Romantica